SmartBern/WeatherAI-API-Web-Project/README.md

 ## Overview

-A simple web application built with HTML, CSS, and JavaScript that fetches real-time weather data from the WeatherAI API.
+A simple web application built with HTML, CSS, and JavaScript that fetches real-time, hourly-based weather data from the WeatherAI API.

 ## Features